Approximate blocked Gibbs sampling for Bayesian neural networks: Introduction

-The paper is structured as follows.
-Section~\ref{background} briefly reviews the approximate MCMC literature for deep learning.
+\textbf{Paper structure.} The paper is structured as follows.
+Section~\ref{background} reviews the MCMC literature for deep learning.
 Section~\ref{preliminaries} revises some basic knowledge, including the Bayesian multilayer perceptron (MLP) model and blocked Gibbs sampling.
 Section~\ref{methodology} introduces a finer node-blocked Gibbs (FNBG) algorithm to sample MLP parameters.
 Section~\ref{experiments} utilizes FNBG sampling to fit MLPs to three training datasets, making predictions on three associated test datasets.
-In Section~\ref{experiments}, numerous observations are made about the scope of approximate MCMC in deep learning.
-Section~\ref{discussion} concludes the paper with a discussion about future research directions.
+In Section~\ref{experiments}, numerous observations are made about the scope of approximate MCMC in MLPs.
+Section~\ref{discussion} concludes the paper with a discussion about future research directions and about associated limitations.